Denver Drug Possession Attorney

 If drugs were found in your possession during the execution of a search warrant, constitutional questions still arise: was the search warrant valid?
 Did officers find drugs by lawfully searching the areas specified?
 Is there hard proof indicating that the drugs found were actually yours?
 As aggressive advocates for our clients, we pursue the truth and uncover the facts that can increase your chances of securing a satisfactory case resolution.

 If your guilt is not in serious question, we may be able to persuade the court to reduce the sentence or charges against you.
 Depending on your criminal history, the court may reduce your sentence if it believes you are serious about staying away from drugs, getting help for your problem, and turning your life around.
-Our experience as criminal defense attorneys means that we understand what the court is looking for and what you need to do to convince them to give you a second chance.
+Our experienced lawyers understand what the court is looking for and what you need to do to convince them to give you a second chance.

 To learn how we can help you, call our defense attorneys for your confidential case consultation today at (303) 732-5048.